uk-gov-mirror/dvsa.cvs-svc-test-stations/README.md

 **_It is very important that husky is installed, otherwise none of the security and code standard checks will run prior to commiting or pushing to github._**

+SonarQube code coverage analysis has been added as part of the git prepush hook.
+This is to better align with what happens in the pipeline.
+To get it working locally, follow these steps:

+- Ensure husky hooks are installed by running `npm i && npm run tools-setup`.
+- Ensure SonarQube is installed.
+Running in a [container](https://hub.docker.com/_/sonarqube) is a great option.
+- Within SonarQube, Disable Force user authentication via Administration -> Configuration -> Security.
+- Install jq with `sudo apt install jq` or `brew install jq`.

+When running `git push`, it will run tests followed by the sonarqube scan.
+If the scan fails or the unit test coverage is below 80%, the push is cancelled.

 ### Environmental variables

 - The `BRANCH` environment variable indicates in which environment is this application running.
 Use `BRANCH=local` for local development.
 This variable is required when starting the application or running tests.